In this article you'll know how to open private browser on your Mac and why Sigma is the best for you

 The Sigma Browser algorithm intercepts these secondary network requests and applies cosmetic hiding rules to them.
 This not only prevents unnecessary elements from being visually displayed but also effectively thwarts hidden tracking (data collection on user behavior) that occurs in the background.
 To learn more about private browsers, read our comparison article.

-If you want to turn on private browsing in Safari, you have two primary paths:
+If you want to turn on private browsing in Safari, you have two ways:

 Chrome is the world's most popular browser, which is ironic considering it’s owned by the world’s largest advertising company.
 Opening a Google Chrome private browsing window is a bit like asking a private investigator to look the other way while they’re already holding a magnifying glass to your back.